balena-io-experimental/balena-sound/docs/01-getting-started.md

 ## One-click deploy

-One-click deploy is the easiest way to get started with balenaSound as it allows you to deploy and configure the app with a single click and without the need of installing additional tools.
+One-click deploy is the easiest way to get started with IoTSound as it allows you to deploy and configure the app with a single click and without the need of installing additional tools.
 Check out the `CLI deploy` instructions below if you are interested in an advanced alternative that enables you to achieve more complex deployments.

 ### Deploy with balena